E

 • They make a clicking or grunting noise when they feel threatened.

-Scientifically known as Pomacanthus imperator, the emperor angelfish was first given the name Chaetodon imperator in 1787 by a German naturalist Marcus Elieser Bloch.
-They’re classified in the subgenus Acanthochaetodon.
-The specific epithet imperator in their name means emperor, a name given owing to their colorful and eye-catching appearance.
-Pomacanthus is a genus of reef fish that primarily lives in the Indian and Pacific oceans.
-All species of this genus undergo a color transformation when they reach adulthood.
+Scientifically known as Pomacanthus imperator, the emperor angelfish was first given the name Chaetodon imperator in 1787 by a German naturalist, Marcus Elieser Bloch.
+The specific epithet imperator in their name means emperor, a name given due to their colorful and eye-catching appearance.
+Pomacanthus is a genus of reef fish found across the Indian, Pacific, and Atlantic oceans.
+Species of this genus are known for the dramatic color transformations they undergo when they reach adulthood.

 Appearance

 The emperor angelfish is a very captivating fish with eye-catching colors.
-Like many of the world’s most colorful fish, they are found around coral reefs deep in the sea.
-The reason many reef fish are so colorful is due to an adaptation to allow the fish to identify their own species.
+Like many of the world’s most colorful fish, they are found around coral reefs deep in the ocean.
+Many reef fish are so colorful because of an adaptation that allows them to identify members of their own species.

 Adult and juvenile emperor angelfish look very different from each other.
-The juveniles have dark blue bodies covered in light blue and white stripes.
+The juveniles have blue-black bodies covered in concentric white and blue circular stripes.
 They also have a transparent caudal fin.
 Conversely, adult emperor angelfish have yellow and blue horizontal stripes all over their bodies.
 Their face is light blue, with eyes surrounded by a dark blue margin.
 They have a yellow caudal fin.

-In terms of their size, these fish can grow up to 16 inches, which is about the diameter of a large-sized pizza.
+In terms of their size, these fish can grow up to 16 inches, which is about the diameter of a large pizza.
 However, it is rare to find an emperor angelfish this big.
-They generally average from 10 to 15 inches long.
+They generally reach up to 15 inches long in the wild, though captive specimens typically grow to around 12 inches.
 They have 13 to 14 spines in their dorsal fin and 3 in their anal fin.

 Adult vs. Juvenile emperor angelfish